All students are required to read and sign our School Policy Agreement when they enroll. You can download and read it here.

 What if my schedule doesn’t allow me to make a weekly commitment to the same day/time?

 If you are unable to make a weekly commitment or don’t want to be constantly rescheduling missed lessons, you may opt into our “floating” lesson plan.
 Floating lessons are $30 per half hour and may be arranged on a week-to-week basis.
-There is no guarantee your desired day, time, or teacher will be available on a given week, but there is no expiration date or obligation beyond our 24-hour cancellation policy; lessons will remain in your account until you are able to use them.
+There is no guarantee your desired day, time, or teacher will be available on a given week, but there is no expiration date or obligation beyond complying with our 24-hour cancellation policy; lessons will remain in your account until you are able to use them.

 Can I take lessons every other week?